Jschles1/Jschles1.github.io/_posts/2017-09-25-react-redux_final_project_workout_planner.markdown

 ---
 layout: post
 title:  "React-Redux Final Project: Workout Planner"
-date:   2017-09-25 22:51:59 +0000
+date:   2017-09-25 18:52:00 -0400
 ---

 For my React-Redux final project, I created a simple app that allows users to create workouts and add/remove exercises to each workout.
 When adding an exercise, you can specify its name, number of repetitions, number of sets, and the rest period between sets.
+If you're new to fitness and exercising in general, the app can provide you with suggested beginner workouts, which you can choose to add to your list of personal workouts.

 The first thing I decided to do when building this app was to build the Rails API backend.
 I found this easy to build since I wasn't dealing with an external API, and would just dealing with API calls to two resources: Workouts and Exercises.
 Workouts have many Exercises, and Exercises belong to a workout.
 To ensure the API functioned properly and rendered the right responses to different requests without having to build out the front end first, I used TDD with RSpec.
 The Rails API live lecture done by Luke was invaluable in guiding me through this process.